pensierinmusica/csvdata/README.md

 // - Duplicate values for "name":
 // "Laura" on line 3, 5

-csvdata.check('./my-file.csv', {empty: true, duplicates: true, limit: 'hair,age'})
+csvdata.check('./my-file.csv', {duplicates: true, limit: 'hair,age'})
 // -> Returns a promise that will be fulfilled with "false".
 // (also logs)
 // - Missing value on line 3